akshayvadher/akshayvadher.github.io/content/posts/when-i-felt-low-i-got-motivation-booster-hard-way/index.md

 I was working on a project where nothing was going good.
 The deadline was near and the work was mammoth.
 There was no way we could complete the given work on deadline.

 On top of that, we had multiple issues.
 My team leader had a nervous breakdown.
-Other team members were lethargic 🥴.
+A few team members were lethargic 🥴.
 I just got a fracture in my leg.
 The manager was eager to complete the work in any way.

 I felt like I was the only one taking all the work on my shoulder.
 I felt tired 😫.